Categories

 Address the cause, effect a cure

 Many vets may recommend medications or Miralax for cats with constipation issues, and there may be instances when doing so is needed.
 However, when you take a holistic approach in addressing it chances are good that pharmaceutical drugs and medications won’t even be necessary.
-With simple steps like ensuring safe privacy in the litter box, getting more exercise, adding fiber and extra water to her diet, and using homeopathy Lili’s constipation is gone!
-I’m sure she feels so much better, too.
+With simple things like ensuring safe privacy in the litter box, getting more exercise, avoiding dry food, adding fiber and extra water into the diet, and using homeopathy your cat’s potty problems can be a thing of the past.

 If you have experienced constipation issues with your cat what did you do?
 Share in the comments below!